Meet Katie

 My Approach

 It all begins with a goal.
 Maybe you want to teach your dog to sit.
 Maybe you need to train a horse to take eyedrops.
 Or maybe you have a parrot that bites every time they step-up.
-Whatever it is, there’s a path to train through behaviors to reach your goal.
+Whatever it is, there’s a path to meet the needs of your animal and build behaviors to reach your goal.

 Goals